ExpediaDotCom/haystack/docs/docs/contributing.md

 ### Contributing in Documentation

-For contributing in documentation, you can use `Edit this page` button on any page in [https://expediadotcom.github.io/haystack](https://expediadotcom.github.io/haystack), or directly modify the corresponding .md files in https://github.com/ExpediaDotCom/haystack/docs.
-Once you update docs and your PR is merged in the changes are automatically deployed to  [https://expediadotcom.github.io/haystack](https://expediadotcom.github.io/haystack) through a travis job pipeline.
+For contributing in documentation, you can directly modify the corresponding .md files in the `docs` directory under the [base haystack repository](https://github.com/ExpediaDotCom/haystack/) and submit a pull request.
+Once your PR is merged in, the changes are automatically deployed to  <https://expediadotcom.github.io/haystack>.

-The documentation site on  [https://expediadotcom.github.io/haystack](https://expediadotcom.github.io/haystack) is based on [Gitbook](https://www.gitbook.com/) organizational framework.
-The documentation source can be found on the gh-pages branch in the [base haystack repository](https://github.com/ExpediaDotCom/haystack/).
+The documentation site on <https://expediadotcom.github.io/haystack> uses [Github Pages](https://pages.github.com/) to render the documentation.
+Note that the Table of Contents is maintained manually, in the _includes/sidebar.html file.
+Update that file if you add new topics or relocate topics in the Table of Contents.

 ### License